Maine Vaccine Data

 All people age 5 and older are eligible for the COVID-19 vaccine in Maine.
 The Moderna and Johnson & Johnson vaccines are available for people 18 and older.

-Non-Maine residents can also get vaccinated in Maine.
+Non-Maine residents also can get vaccinated in Maine.

 The state's appointment system is live here.